MouhebGhabri/RHCSA-Training/UnderstaningAndUsingEssentialsTools.md

 The multiplier `*` matches zero or more of the previous character.
 If you want to specify an exact number of occurrences, use `{n}`.
 For instance, `re{2}d` matches `reed`, but not `red`.
 The `?` operator matches zero or one occurrence of the previous character.

-### Table 4-3: Most Significant Regular Expressions
+## Most Significant Regular Expressions

 | Pattern | Description                          |
 |---------|--------------------------------------|